Mohegan-Pequot language: Syntax

+Possession

 In Mohegan, there are two types of possession, alienable possession and inalienable possession.
 Nouns receive different marking depending on the relationship between the possessor and the possessed noun.
 If the possessed noun is connected (physically or sometimes metaphorically) to the possessed noun it is considered inalienable possession.
 For example in the phrase "the man's hand", the hand is possessed inalienably because it is inseparable from the man.
 Inalienable possession can also be metaphorical; for example, in the phrase "the man's mother", the mother is possessed inalienably because of a cultural perception of kinship as a "strong" connection.
 Inalienable nouns must always receive marking.
 If the possessor owns the possessed noun, but is not physically attached to it, it is considered alienable possession.
 In the phrase "the man's house", the house is possessed alienably because the house is not attached to the man.

 Nouns pertaining to kinship and body parts are always classified as inalienable, but there are some terms that do not fall under either of these umbrellas that must be classified as inalienable, such as the noun home.
 Various affixes are used to denote inalienability and different affixes are used to differentiate animate/inanimate and singular/plural.
 Additionally, when a term requires possession but the possessor is unclear or unknown it is marked with a prefix that indicates an indefinite possessor.